gitbls/sdm/Docs/Command-Details.md

 * `--datefmt "fmt"` &mdash; Use the specified date format instead of the default "%Y-%m-%d %H:%M:%S".
 See `man date` for format string details.
 * `--ddsw` *"switches"* &mdash; Provide switches for the `dd` command used with `--burn`.
 The default is "bs=16M iflag=direct".
 If `--ddsw` is specified, it replaces the default value.
 * `--expand-root` &mdash; Used with `--burn`.
 Expands the root partition on the SSD/SD Card after burning, and disables the default (quick) first boot that does this, since sdm has already expanded the partition
+* `--extend` &mdash; Used in conjunction with the `--xmb` switch to extend an image.
+If used without `--customize` the IMG is extended but no other action is taken.
+If used with `--customize` the IMG is extended before the IMG is customized.
 * `--groups` *grouplist* &mdash; Specify the groups to be added to new user created with `--user`.
 The default list is: `dialout,cdrom,floppy,audio,video,plugdev,users,adm,sudo,users,input,netdev,spi,i2c,gpio`
 * `--host` *hostname* or `--hostname` *hostname* &mdash; Specifies the name of the host to set onto the SD Card when burning it.
 * `--loadlocal wifi` &mdash; Starts a WiFi Captive Portal to obtain and test the WiFi Credentials during the First Boot.
 See <a href="Captive-Portal.md">Captive Portal</a> for details.
 The *flashled* and *internet* options are not supported with `--loadlocal wifi`.